mate-academy/react_todo-app-loading-todos/checklist.md

 1. Use key attribute correctly (read [here](https://medium.com/blackrock-engineering/5-common-mistakes-with-keys-in-react-b86e82020052) for more details)

 ## Task checklist.
-1. `App.js` code should be split into several components.
+✓ `App.js` code should be split into several components.
 1. Callbacks that work with the main state should take prepared data instead of the whole child's state.
-1. Code should be split into small, reusable components if it possible (`Filter`, `TodoList`, `Todo`, `NewTodo`)
-1. ID for new todos should be unique, you can use an internal ID counter for this, and increment it.
+✓ Code should be split into small, reusable components if it possible (`Filter`, `TodoList`, `Todo`, `NewTodo`) x ID for new todos should be unique, you can use an internal ID counter for this, and increment it.
-1. “Toggle all” should be active only in case when all todos are completed.
-1. If you manually toggle all todos to completed state, “Toggle all” should stay active.
+✓ “Toggle all” should be active only in case when all todos are completed. x If you manually toggle all todos to completed state, “Toggle all” should stay active.
-1. "Toggle all" should stay inactive if at least one todo is not completed.
-1. `NewTodo` form shouldn’t create empty todos.
-1. `NewTodo` form should trim redundant spaces.
+✓ "Toggle all" should stay inactive if at least one todo is not completed. x `NewTodo` form shouldn’t create empty todos. x `NewTodo` form should trim redundant spaces.
-1. Do not rely on the unknown string, make constants for this.
+✓ Do not rely on the unknown string, make constants for this.
     ```
     const FILTERS = {
       all: ‘all’,